rortega/insmali/README.md

 # insmali
 insmali will inject an existing SMALI file with Log methods.
-This can be used for debugging and profiling an existing android applicaiton.
+This can be used for debugging and profiling an existing android application.This shell script is provided as-is without warranty of any kind and is intended for educational purposes only

 $python smaliparser.py -cs c